Get Tech Tips

 Here are some other items you need to consider first:

 Before an expansion valve can function properly and do its job, it must have a full line of properly subcooled liquid refrigerant all the way to the inlet.
-On a split system, checking the subcooling at the condensing unit is a good start, but you also need to make sure there isn't a significant temperature drop all the way up the expansion valve inlet.
+On a split system, checking the subcooling at the condensing unit is a good start.
+However, you also need to make sure there isn't a significant temperature drop all the way up the expansion valve inlet.
 Keep in mind that some valves have a screen right at the valve inlet, so a restriction even at that point will cause operational issues.

 Required Pressure Drop

 For an expansion valve to function, there needs to be a significant pressure differential between the evaporator's design pressure and the liquid pressure entering the expansion valve (in many cases, 100+ PSIG).
 During cooler times of the year, the outdoor condensing pressure/temperature may drop to the point that the required difference in pressure may not exist.
 In these cases, the valve may no longer be able to maintain the target superheat.
 While low ambient controls may be employed to rectify the issue in some cases, in many cases, you must simply be aware that the valve will not function as expected.

 Improper Bulb Placement